The activity supplies I can’t live without

 Not sure about you, but I don’t have a bazillion dollars to spend on activity supplies.
 I also don’t have a Candy Spelling-esque wrapping paper / toddler activity room in my house.
 Heck, I don’t even have a playroom.

-All the activity supplies I own are in a few tubs in my laundry room.
+All the activity supplies I own are in a few plastic drawers.

 You’ve got to check out these simple activity supplies